-MINDS offers MINDS Scholarship 2020 to Africans who are pursuing post-graduate studies within Africa, outside of their own countries for 2020/2021 academic year.
-Interested students must have commenced their studies in 2018/2019.
+MINDS offers MINDS Scholarship 2021 to Africans who are pursuing post-graduate studies within Africa, outside of their own countries for 2021/2022 academic year.

 MINDS Scholarships are applicable to full-time studies of a one or two-year Honors or Master’s degree at one of the MINDS preferred institutions (listed below).
 MINDS does not prescribe the course to be studied.